 To collect the data for this study, we used a survey questionnaire as the data collection instrument.
 The survey questionnaire was self-administered.
 The primary delivery medium for the survey was the web-based survey platform Qualtrics.
 Since Qualtrics is not HIPAA compliant by default, the research team did not collect any personal health information (PHI).
 The survey instrument included four screening questions to ensure that the research did not engage with people belonging to a protected class (prisoners) and to discourage any responses from individuals who are outside the target population.
 Survey questions included demographics, public service utilization, educational attainment, household financial security, and other individual level variables (Appendix A).

 The survey instrument included several validated scales.
-It included the 8 question Short Grit Scale (Grit-S) developed and validated by Angela Duckworth and Patrick Quinn (Duckworth & Quinn, 2009).
+It included the 8-item Short Grit Scale (Grit-S) developed and validated by Angela Duckworth and Patrick Quinn (Duckworth & Quinn, 2009).
 The survey instrument also included the questions from 10-item screening questionnaire derived from the Adverse Childhood Experiences Study (ACES) conducted by Vincent Felitti, then head of the Department of Preventive Medicine at Kaiser Permanente in San Diego, California, and Robert And who was with the U.S. Centers for Disease Control and Prevention (Bynum, et. al., 2010; Anda, 2007).
 Next, the 12 item Multi-Dimensional Scale of Perceived Social Support (MSPSS) was used (Zimet, Dahlem, Zimet, & Farley, 1988).
-A 10 item Instrumental Social Support Scale was used (Fahmy, 2018) and, lastly, the two item Hunger Vital Sign two-question clinical screening tool (Hager et al., 2010) was included to assess food insecurity.
+A 10-item Instrumental Social Support Scale was used (Fahmy, 2018) and, lastly, the two item Hunger Vital Sign two-question clinical screening tool (Hager et al., 2010) was included to assess food insecurity.

 Variables